-1. Indicate compliance with zoning encompassing all or part of the proposed subdivision. ~~If the proposed subdivision is located near the jurisdictional area of an incorporated city or town, state whether annexation is proposed~~
+1. Indicate compliance with zoning encompassing all or part of the proposed subdivision.

 2. Describe how the subdivision will affect access to any public lands.
 Where public lands are adjacent to or near the proposed development, describe present and anticipated uses for those lands.
 3. Describe the effect of the subdivision on adjacent land uses.
 4. Describe any on-site or off-site land uses creating a nuisance, such as unpleasant odors, unusual noises, dust or smoke.